-Although it would be a frightening thought, police wanted to believe a transient was responsible but no forced entry said otherwise.
-The alternative was to point the finger at one of their own – an even more terrifying prospect.
+Although it would be a frightening thought, police wanted to believe a transient was responsible.
+The fact that there was no forced entry said otherwise.
+The alternative was to point the finger at one of their own—an even more terrifying prospect.
 This investigation would have to be handled delicately and by the book.

 Investigators were a tad put off by Allan’s subdued demeanor during questioning.
-His wife had just been murdered, but he exhibited none of the emotions typical of a recent widower by violent crime: sadness, anger, and demanding for the case to be solved.
+His wife had just been murdered, but he exhibited none of the emotions typical of a recent widower by violent crime: sadness, anger, a demand for the case to be solved.
 No, Allan Gore was a man of few words.

 Police continued their investigation, questioning friends, relatives, and keeping their ear close to the ground for any gossip.
-One of the people they talked with was Candy Montgomery.
+One of the people they talked to was Candy Montgomery.

-Although Allan had answered “No” to the question about an extramarital affairs, he called investigators back later and confessed to having had a past affair with Candy Montgomery.
+Although Allan had answered “No” to the question about an extramarital affair, he called investigators back later and confessed to having had a past affair with Candy Montgomery.

 It was a startling revelation and sent the investigation in a new direction.
 Police wanted to question Candy again, as previously she’d made no mention of her affair with Allan.

-Before returning to the police station for more questioning, Candy retained the services of a fellow church member and defense attorney Don Crowder.
+Before returning to the police station for more questioning, Candy retained the services of a defense attorney, fellow church member Don Crowder.
 Despite her insistence Betty was alive when she saw her earlier that day, police had quite a bit of evidence to prove Candy’s guilt.

 Candy was arrested.
-Most citizens of Lucas were relieved, while otherwise were shocked and horrified at the killer’s identity.
+Most citizens of Lucas were relieved, while also were shocked and horrified at the killer’s identity.